 Case Study Reports must be typed.
-The report must be from one to not more than three pages in length, conform to the format and style illustrated in DSM-IV-TR and, as a minimum must include:
+The report must be from one to not more than three pages in length, conform to a format described and illustrated in class and, as a minimum must include:

-- □ A DSM-IV-TR multi-axial classification of the emotional condition or dysfunctional behavior(s) displayed by the individual. - ☐ The multi-axial analysis must be followed in your report by a definitive explanation of why you selected the classification, i.e., what your diagnostic evidence was in relation to stipulated DSM criteria.
-This is to include citing specific DSM criteria together with an example of a related presenting symptom, or associated pattern of behavior.
-If you specified coexisting conditions why you chose those particular ones. - o In your narrative, present a hypothesis about: - (a) what factors are causing and - (b) maintaining the condition or behavior and; - (c) a possible counseling-therapy approach to address the condition(s) you have identified.
+- □ A DSM based diagnostic classification of the dysfunctional mental health condition or behavior(s) displayed by the individual. - □ The analysis must be followed in your report by a definitive explanation of why you selected the classification, i.e., what your diagnostic evidence was in relation to stipulated DSM criteria.
+This is to include citing specific DSM criteria together with an example quoted from the presented case of a related presenting symptom, or associated pattern of behavior.
+If you specified coexisting conditions, explain why you chose those particular ones. - o In your narrative, present a hypothesis about: - (a) what factors are causing and - (b) maintaining the condition or behavior and; - (c) a possible counseling-therapy approach to address the condition(s) you have identified.

 You are to write a "professional style report."
-It should have a heading, employ the Multiaxial format exactly as depicted in samples appearing in DSM-IV-TR, and be prepared in an "organized sequence" with clear topic or content sections.
+It should have a heading, a prescribed clinical style format exactly as described in class, and be written in an "organized sequence" with clear topic or content sections.
 Read over your work before you submit it.